-"Online directories enable you to reach audiences who are browsing in that particular index or directory, as well as enhancing your search engine rankings," says blogging consultant Mark White of Better Business Blogging.
+"Online directories help you reach audiences who are browsing in that particular index or directory, as well as improving your search engine rankings," says blogging consultant Mark White of Better Business Blogging.
 "They can be a low-cost method of increasing sales."

 While using these sorts of directories can be worthwhile for search engine optimisation (SEO) purposes, advertising in this way will not necessarily attract new customers.
 "Business names can be one amongst hundreds on a page, so it's highly competitive and it can be very difficult to stand out," explains White.

-However, White believes that directories which enable customers to post reviews of businesses, or even those that offer simple ratings systems, are important.
+However, White believes that directories that enable customers to post reviews of businesses, or that offer simple ratings systems, are important.

-"Internet users have moved towards more social-based websites that combine business listings with reviews, which enable people to share their experiences," he explains.
+"Browsers have moved towards more social types of websites that combine business listings with reviews, enabling people to share their experiences," he explains.
 "Rated People and Checkatrade are two example of sites that combine a searchable, local directory with consumer reviews."

-It is essential to consider your target audience when choosing where to advertise.
+It is essential to consider your target audience when choosing where to get listed.
 "If you're going for a national or global audience, it's unlikely that local directories will be much help," points out White.

 When it comes to writing your advertisement, always ensure that you communicate as much as possible about your business.
 Some sites may require only your business name, which will act as a link to your website, while others may offer more space.

 Lastly, it's important to track web traffic to measure the effectiveness of your listings.
 "Don't rely on directory figures, especially if you're paying to advertise," says White.
-"You can use Google Analytics, which is free, to track where customers came from, to see if it's worthwhile."
+"You can use Google Analytics, which is free, to track where visitors to your site came from, to see if it's worthwhile."